Ron Finley

 Ron Finley is a Los Angeles-based fashion designer to professional athletes, collector of original blaxploitation posters, and proponent of urban gardening.
 He is known for giving a widely-viewed TED talk on guerilla gardening.

 Career

 Finley began his career by creating his first collection called the Dropdead Collexion in his own garage.
-It ended up being popular with commonly known and high-end stores such as Saks Fifth Avenue, Nordstroms, and Neiman Marcus.
+It ended up being popular with commonly known and high-end stores such as Saks Fifth Avenue, Nordstrom, and Neiman Marcus.
 Celebrities soon became attracted to his original ideas and designs.
 Ron Finley also collects memorabilia of Black entertainment which has allowed him to own a collection of his own preservation of history.
 His collection includes movie posters that enable the audience to see the progression of Black people in the movie industry.

 Finley's poster collection was featured in Miramax's book on the era, What It Is, What It Was.